bang-olufsen/create/Documentation/SoundPresets.md

 Channels A-D correspond to the speaker terminals on Beocreate 4-Channel Amplifier from **left to right**, when the terminals are facing you.

 Within each channel the individual filters and their parameters can be defined.
 The amount of filters is limited by the DSP program.
 For example, Beocreate Universal supports up to 16 filters per channel.
+If the number of filters supported is less than is defined, the overflowing filters are ignored.

 Leaving channels blank like above will bypass all of the filters on the channels.
 If a channel is not included, its settings will not be altered when the preset is applied.
 This is not recommended, as it might cause an undesired mix of settings – it is always better to bypass the filters on a channel.